jamesclancy/SafeCardGame/README.md

 ```

-Addtionally, I moved many of the constructors for domain objects to the Shared Domain and deleted unused test generator functions.
+Additionally, I moved many of the constructors for domain objects to the Shared Domain and deleted unused test generator functions.

-Eventually I was able to get the modal to work by adding a property to the game board : `ZoomedInCard` this is an optional CardInstanceId.
-I then added functions to check if the zoomed in card was set to teh current card.
+Eventually, I was able to get the modal to work by adding a property to the game board: `ZoomedInCard` this is an optional CardInstanceId.
+I then added functions to check if the zoomed-in the card was set to the current card.
 If it is the view displays the modal, if not it is hidden.
-I also added a Msg ZoomedInCardToggled and wired that up to the update funtion and the click of the a thumbnail image in the hand.
+I also added a Msg ZoomedInCardToggled and wired that up to the update function and the click of the thumbnail image in the hand.